 In a bring-your-own-device (BYOD) environment, the endpoint is not corporately owned and uses a Work Profile to separate business and personal apps.
 By default, only managed apps in the Work Profile can send traffic through the VPN tunnel according to the access routes defined on the gateway.
 Apps installed on the personal side of the endpoint cannot send traffic through the VPN tunnel set by the managed GlobalProtect app that is installed in the Work Profile.

 To route traffic from an even smaller set of apps, you can enable Per-App VPN so that GlobalProtect only routes traffic from specific managed apps.
-For Per-App VPN, you can whitelist or blacklist specific managed apps from having their traffic routed through the VPN tunnel.
+For Per-App VPN, you can allow list or block list specific managed apps from having their traffic routed through the VPN tunnel.